How to Be A Master in Photoshop Pen Tool

 The path will appear in your image, and you’ll be able to adjust it as necessary.

-How To Add Additional Paths To An Existing Path Using The Pen Tool
+07. How To Add Additional Paths to an Existing Path

 In our example of a coffee cup, there is a way out of the cup.
 However, in order to isolate the cup from the background, we must also create a path around the inside of the handle.